Respecting human rights

 Our understanding of our obligations under the UN Guiding Principles is to “know and show” that we are aware of the potential human rights-related risks to which we may be connected, and that we are taking appropriate steps to manage those that occur.
 The UN Guiding Principles encourage corporate transparency to the benefit of a broad set of stakeholders.
 We are committed to this level of transparency and disclosure.

-In 2021, to coincide with the 10th anniversary of the United Nations Guiding Principles on Business and Human Rights, we published our first standalone Human Rights Report, which examines the potential human rights risks arising from our worldwide operations.
+In 2021, to coincide with the 10th anniversary of the UN Guiding Principles on Business and Human Rights, we published the first standalone JT Group Human Rights Report, which examines the potential human rights risks arising from our worldwide operations.
 The report identifies nine salient human rights issues and the steps we are taking to remedy them.

 JT Group Human Rights Report